 But you, when you pray, go into your inner room, close your door and pray to your Father who is in secret, and your Father who sees what is done in secret will reward you.
 And when you are praying, do not use meaningless repetition as the Gentiles do, for they suppose that they will be heard for their many words.
 So do not be like them; for your Father knows what you need before you ask Him.

-When we pray, we pray with confidence.
+When we pray, we should pray with confidence.
 We pray knowing that God already knows our needs.
 We pray knowing that God will act according to his will.
 If we ask God to give us joy, to deliver us from greed, and to give us patience, we know he will hear us.
 Our reward through praying comes not from letting everyone else know that we have a secret prayer request.
 It does not come from communal sympathy.
 It comes from watching God rescues us from specific problems and communal praise to God.
 And that rescue does not depend on the number of people praying for us but upon the God who knows what we need.
 In other words, we don’t need to uses unspoken prayer request because God hears even our faintest whispers and will respond to our cries for help even if no one else knows we have a need.